 Tomasz received his Ph.D. from the City University of New York studying the mechanisms of myelination in the laboratory of Carmen Melendez-Vasquez at Hunter College.
 The overall objective of his research was to promote myelin regrowth in the central nervous system following injury caused by diseases like multiple sclerosis.
 More recently, as a postdoctoral fellow at Mount Sinai, he has been investigating cellular mediators of neurodegeneration in Alzheimer’s disease.
 He brings his experience and knowledge to NYSCF to identify new treatments for Multiple Sclerosis.

 Ana Sevilla, PhD (Staff Scientist)

-Kristin Smith joined the NYSCF team in December 2009 and currently works on NYSCF's Innovator Programs.
+Kristin Smith joined the NYSCF team in 2009 and works on NYSCF's external programs including the Innovator Programs, the Science and Technology Education Program (STEP) and the Initiative on Women in Science and Engineering (IWISE).
 She graduated from Yale University in 2009, where she completed premedical requirements and studied history of science and medicine.
 Currently, Kristin sits on the board of The Young Friends of the Taubman Institute and serves as an undergraduate admissions interviewer for Yale University.
 She also holds an advanced certification in wines and spirits from the Wine & Spirit Education Trust.